 Amaranth is a less popular cousin of quinoa super-grain favored by the ancient Incas.
 These crops have similar nutritional profiles.
 Amaranth is high in protein and it has the optimal amino acid ratios set by the World Health Organization.

-How to make gluten free shortbread cookies
+How to make traditional Rajgira Indian cookies

 - First thing first, you will chop your nuts.
+Chop the nuts with a knife or use a food processor.

 - Then you will whisk butter and sugar together.